vacp2p/rfc/content/docs/rfcs/23/README.md

 [12/WAKU2-FILTER](https://rfc.vac.dev/spec/12/) and [13/WAKU2-STORE](https://rfc.vac.dev/spec/13/) are used.

-This is especially useful for nodes that have limited bandwidth, and only want to pull down messages that match this filter.
+This is especially useful for nodes that have limited bandwidth, and only want to pull down messages that match this given content topic.

 Since all messages are relayed using the relay protocol regardless of content topic, you MAY use any content topic you wish without impacting how messages are relayed.